A Maximum Linear Arrangement Problem on Directed Graphs: Graphs with a Maximum Arrangement

 \section{Graphs with a Maximum Arrangement}

-Inspired by a theorem of Harper exhibiting cuts of the hypercube minimum for every cardinality \cite{Harper1966}, we examine the opposite.
-In this section, we examine three classes of digraphs having a maximum arrangement: tournaments, orientations of graphs $G$ with $\Delta G \leq 2$, and transitive acyclic digraphs.
-These types of graphs are interesting for MaxDLA because, by Observation 2.3, they are closed over disjoint union.
+Inspired by a theorem of Harper exhibiting cuts of the hypercube minimum for every cardinality \cite{Harper1966}, we look for graphs with an arrangement so that every cut is \emph{maximum} for its position in the arrangement.

-A tournament is an orientation of a complete graph.
-The MaxDLA of a tournament is obtained by arranging its vertices by non-increasing out-degree.
-Further, each of the cuts contained in that arrangement is maximum for its cardinality.
-This becomes clear when abstracting MaxDLA to W-MaxLA (Property 2.4).
-After which we are left arranging a weighted complete graph.

-Orientations of graphs $G$ with $\Delta G \leq 2$ also have a maximum arrangement, which is seen by abstracting as was done for tournaments.

-Finally, a transitive acyclic digraph also has a maximum arrangement.
-It is obtained by aranging the vertices $v$ by non-increasing $d^+(v) - d^-(v)$.
-This is only slightly more difficult to see.
+First, we make these notions explicit.
+Recall the partial order $S$, coordinatewise on cut signatures, defined in Section \ref{sect:properties}.
+We have thus far considered maximal signatures, but in this section we will consider digraphs $D$ (or graphs $G$ with weight function $f$) for which the partial order $S$ has a greatest (or least) element.
+We call such digraphs (or graphs with weight function) \emph{nested-maximum} and \emph{nested-minimum} respectively.
+We call an arrangement of $D$ (or $G,f$) whose signature is the greatest (least) element of $S$ a \emph{nested-maximum} (respectively \emph{nested-minimum}) arrangement.
+In this language, Harper's theorem \cite{Harper1966} is that a hypercube is nested-minimum.

+Three classes of nested-maximum digraphs are presented: tournaments, orientations of graphs with maximum degree at most two, and transitive acyclic digraphs.
+Tournaments and transitive acyclic digraphs are also nested-minimum.